Home » Reviews » Best Phones Under $500-600 (August 2025)

 • Charging: 33W wired,15W wireless

 Want a highly repairable phone that also supports magnetic charging?
-Meet the HMD Skyline which is the best phone under $500.
-The phone has a 6.55-inch pOLED panel with a 144Hz refresh rate and a Snapdragon 7s Gen 2 processor, it is smooth enough for everyday use.
-HMD promises two years of OS updates and the phone has a 108-megapixel triple camera setup on the back.
-But you will need to deal with a 4,600mAh battery with 33W wired and 15W wireless magnetic charging just like the latest iPhones.
+Meet the HMD Skyline, which is the best phone under $500.
+The phone has a 6.55-inch pOLED panel with a 144Hz refresh rate and a Snapdragon 7s Gen 2 processor, which is smooth enough for everyday use.
+HMD promises two years of OS updates, and the phone has a 108-megapixel triple camera setup on the back.
+But you will need to deal with a 4,600mAh battery with 33W wired and 15W wireless magnetic charging, just like the latest iPhones.

 Also Read: